SerkanSewoester/Team5Parabank/README.md

 ## 📌 Overview

+## 📌 Overview

-This Java Selenium project focuses on automating test scenarios for [Parabank](https://parabank.parasoft.com/), a virtual banking application used for software testing.
+This Java Selenium project uses the **Cucumber BDD framework** to automate test scenarios for [Parabank](https://parabank.parasoft.com/), a virtual banking application used for software testing.
 Although it is not a real financial system, it provides an ideal simulated environment for practicing and executing automation tests.

-The project includes end-to-end test coverage for common banking operations such as user registration, account creation, bill payment, fund transfers, contact info updates, and loan applications.
+The project includes end-to-end test coverage for common banking operations such as user registration, account creation, bill payment, fund transfers, contact information updates, and loan applications.
+Test cases are written using **Gherkin syntax** and implemented through **Cucumber step definitions**, ensuring a behavior-driven development (BDD) approach.

 ---